Charystag/Charystag/README.md

 <!-- The goal is to write a README file for my repository Charystag/Charystag on github-->

-# 🚀 Innovating with Automation: From Ideas to Real-World Solutions 💡
+# :rocket: Innovating with Automation: From Ideas to Real-World Solutions :bulb:

 ## Introduction

-Hey there! 👋 I'm a software engineer with a passion for creating **innovative solutions** to real-world problems using **automation**.
+Hey there! :wave: I'm a software engineer with a passion for creating **innovative solutions** to real-world problems using **automation**.
 I believe in working smarter, not harder, and I love automating complex workflows to make life easier.
 From **Bash scripting** to building custom tools, I’m constantly seeking ways to solve challenges creatively.